moviet/tuisql/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/fe6415f880494880b69cf574d9248f9d)](https://www.codacy.com/app/moviet/tuisql?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=moviet/tuisql&amp;utm_campaign=Badge_Grade)

-**Tuisql** is a fast database query builder, scalable and portability, based on PDO (PHP Data Object) as quick prepare statement also build on minimalize source codes with **_richest usage_** it may will help an efficient development and reduce any complexity, just the first you must understand how's PDO works for security against **_sql injection_**, we will explain through this docs as detail as we can, so you must read and follow by **_carefully_** and also be **happy**
+**Tuisql** is a fast database query builder, scalable and portability, based on PDO (PHP Data Object) as quick prepare statement, build on minimalize source codes with **_richest usage_** that may will help you to make an efficient development and reduce any _complexity_ just at the first you have to know how we add security against _sql injection_ on the nice _docs_ you must read by _carefully_ and use with **yaayy**

 ## Already